 Super Bowl Inspired Activities

 Want the kids to leave you alone for a little bit?
 Then you need to bribe them with activities.
 I’m not a Pinterest Perfect parent whatsoever, so if I have something for my boys to do, it has to be simple and straightforward with little to no work on my part.
+When creating this Parent’s Guide to Enjoying the Super Bowl there were a ton of activities to choose from, but I promise that these options will appeal to a vast array of kids’ interests, abilities, and ages.

 Show Their Spirit